Showing posts with label Science. Show all posts

 If for no other reason than the public asks for it.
 When people have concerns, fears and desires, those need to be addressed.
 Otherwise they look for answers elsewhere.
 Integrative Medicine is something we hear a lot about these days.
 I like the sound of it.
 We need to pay more attention to the mental, spiritual and emotional aspects, without diminishing the medical side.

-With regards to Energy Healing and Reiki: there are things we haven't been able to test or understand, and denying their existence until we see it in a lab is a limiting move.
-Especially when our body is equipped with the means to detect this energy (the Chakras!)
+With regards to Energy Healing and Reiki: there are things we haven't been able to test or understand, and I don’t want to deny their existence just because we have not seen it in a lab.
+Especially when we can meditate to become sensitive to this energy.

 But that is a whole other story ...